Sapiens-OSS/sapiens-modding-wiki/docs/docs/scripting/worldgen.md

  - `pointNormal: SPVec3`
  - `noiseLoc: SPVec3` Location to be used in conjunction with the given noiseGenerator.
  - `faceUniqueID: uint64_t` The unique id of the face, can be used to get random values.
  - `level: int` The level of subdivisions the face has undergone.
+The higher this value, the denser that gameObjects will be placed.
+The method is called only for the following levels of subdivision: 13, 14, 15, 16, 17, 18, 19, 20, 21
  - `altitude: double` Altitude of the face
- - `steepness: double`
+ - `steepness: double` The steepness of that coordinate.
+It is calculated by taking two other samples 4m away, one to the north, and one to the east, of which the maximum absolute difference between those heights and the base point height in meters is taken.
  - `riverDistance: double`

-This method is responsible for spawning gameobjects, this ranges from rocks to trees.
-Adding gameobjects is done by adding the relevant index (acquired in `spBiomeInit`) the `types` array.
-It's your responsibility that you write to indices within the range `[incomingTypeCount, BIOME_MAX_GAME_OBJECT_COUNT_PER_SUBDIVISION)`.
-Vanilla has a helper macro for this, it requires you to define an integer at the top of the method (`int addedCount = incomingTypeCount`):
-Note that this method is called for all mods enabled (this includes vanilla!) and you can thus already have gameobjects in the `types` array.
-It's possible to overwrite previous mods by overwriting previous indices.

 ```C
 #define ADD_OBJECT(__addType__)                                                \